List of The Young and the Restless characters introduced in the 1990s: Tony Viscardi

 Tony, an Italian mechanic, was introduced as the boyfriend of Grace Turner, who neglected Tony's feelings and flirted with other guys.
 As Tony continued trying to get back together with Grace, he usually found himself in altercations with other guys.
 While Grace never fully wanted to rekindle her relationship with Tony, she would use him to get something.
 In 1997, they both started looking into what happened with the first child Grace's friend Sharon Newman gave up for adoption and both located the child, Cassie Newman, in Madison, Wisconsin.
 When Grace became attached to the child, Tony constantly tried to encourage her to do the right thing.
 In 1998, Tony dumped Grace for good due to her obsession with Nicholas Newman.

 One day at Crimson Lights Coffee House, Tony met college student Megan Dennison.
 He took an instant liking to her and thought she was a welcome relief from the manipulative Grace.
 Tony and Megan began dating, much to the disapproval of Megan's father, Keith and her sister, Tricia.
 When Megan defiantly told Keith that she was going to keep seeing Tony despite what he thought, Tricia became unhealthily obsessed with breaking them up.
 Her efforts were futile.
 On Tony and Megan's wedding day, Megan became concerned when the groom did not show up.
 Speeding to stop the wedding, Tricia had blindly run Tony down in the Dennisons' driveway.
-Tony was rushed to hospital and married Megan moments before passing away.
+Tony was rushed to hospital and married Megan moments before dying.